-- First time freshmen must demonstrate a grade point average of at least 2.5 on a 4.0 scale and an ACT cumulative score of 20 (with a minimum of 20 on each section of the ACT) or an SAT score of 1440 (with a minimum 480 on each section of the SAT). - Admission for applicants who fall below these standards will be determined by the Enrollment Committee.
-Those applicants may be required to submit additional information. - A strong college preparatory program in English, mathematics, social sciences, and natural sciences is recommended.
+- First-time freshmen must demonstrate a grade point of average of at least 2.5 on a 4.0 scale and an ACT cumulative score of 20 or an SAT superscore of 1020.
+Students who do not meet these specific requirements but the combination of their GPA and ACT/SAT test scores meet the requirements on the enrollment matrix will be approved for admission. - Admission for applicants who fall below these standards will be determined by the Enrollment Committee.
+Those applicants may be required to submit additional information.

+• A strong college preparatory program in English, mathematics, social sciences, and natural sciences is recommended.